ParadiseAigo/Tekken-7-Player-Displayer/README.md

 If you get the message "Failed to get any info." as the opponents name it's best not to accept and instead wait for the next person because they won't be saved in the list if you choose to play against them.

 ## Issues
+* When trying to run the .exe for the first time you might get an error that looks something like this: "VCRUNTIME140_1.dll was not found".
+To fix this error you can download the dll (from [here](https://www.dll-files.com/vcruntime140_1.dll.html)) and place it in the following folder: "C:\Windows\System32"
 * The in-game display sometimes doesn't update fast enough and it ends up not displaying correct information.
 My recommendation is to always search in windowed mode and take your feedback from the terminal and switch back to full-screen before the match.
 * There is a 1 out of 5 chance or so that the program is unable to get the name of the opponent.
 You can just decline those match requests.
 * Your game language has to be in English, if it isn't the in-game display will not work, but the program window will still display the correct information.